Roughing It

 Introduction

 The book follows the travels of young Mark Twain through the American West during the years 1861–1867.
-After a brief stint as a Confederate cavalry militiaman (not included in the account), he joined his brother Orion Clemens, who had been appointed Secretary of the Nevada Territory, on a stagecoach journey west.
-Twain consulted his brother's diary to refresh his memory and borrowed heavily from his active imagination for many stories in the book.
+He joined his brother Orion Clemens, who had been appointed Secretary of the Nevada Territory, on a stagecoach journey west.
+Twain consulted his brother's diary to refresh his memory and borrowed heavily from his imagination for many stories in the book.

 Roughing It illustrates many of Twain's early adventures, including a visit to Salt Lake City, gold and silver prospecting, real-estate speculation, a journey to the Kingdom of Hawaii, and his beginnings as a writer.
-This memoir provides examples of Twain's rough-hewn humor, which would become a staple of his writing in such later books as Adventures of Huckleberry Finn (1884), The Adventures of Tom Sawyer (1876), and A Connecticut Yankee in King Arthur's Court (1889).
+This memoir provides examples of Twain's rough-hewn humor, which became a staple of his writing in later books such as Adventures of Huckleberry Finn (1884), The Adventures of Tom Sawyer (1876), and A Connecticut Yankee in King Arthur's Court (1889).

 This content is from Wikipedia.
 GradeSaver is providing this content as a courtesy until we can offer a professionally written study guide by one of our staff editors.
 We do not consider this content professional or citable.
 Please use your discretion when relying on it.